-On April 30, 2024, one of our wholly owned subsidiaries reached an agreement for a loss portfolio transfer with a subsidiary of SiriusPoint Ltd. ("SiriusPoint") to reinsure a portfolio of workers compensation business covering underwriting years 2018 to 2023.
-SiriusPoint will cede \$400 million of net reserves and our subsidiary will provide \$200 million of additional cover in excess of the ceded reserves.
+On January 13, 2025, one of our wholly-owned subsidiaries entered into a loss portfolio transfer agreement with Atrium Syndicate 609 ("Syndicate 609"), managed by Atrium Underwriters Limited and is a related party, to reinsure Syndicate 609's discontinued portfolios, comprising of marine treaty reinsurance, property treaty reinsurance, and U.S. contractors general liability, underwritten in the 2023 and prior years of account.
+Syndicate 609 will cede \$196 million of net reserves and our subsidiary will provide \$108 million of additional cover in excess of the ceded reserves.
 The closing of the transaction is subject to regulatory approval and other closing conditions.